shreenidhi11/Renter-Agreement-Analyzer/README.md

-This is a Chrome Extension for Analyzing Renter Agreements
+This is a Website for Analyzing Renter Agreements

 Steps to run this project on your machine - TBD
-Note: Currently trying to make this available via chrome extension.

 Technologies Used: